St. Landry Parish, Louisiana

 St. Landry Parish (Paroisse de Saint-Landry) is a parish located in the U.S. state of Louisiana.
 As of the 2020 Census, the population was 82,540.
 The parish seat is Opelousas.
 The parish was established in 1807.

-St. Landry Parish comprises the Opelousas, LA Micropolitan Statistical Area (μSA), which is also included in the Lafayette-Opelousas-Morgan City, LA Combined Statistical Area.
+St. Landry Parish comprises the Opelousas-Eunice, LA Micropolitan Statistical Area (μSA), which is also included in the Lafayette-New Iberia-Opelousas, LA Combined Statistical Area.
 It is at the heart of Creole and Cajun culture and heritage in Louisiana.